Skip to main content

 Precision Pulmonary Medicine (P-PULM) Program

-A Precision Pulmonary Medicine, P-PULM, is a multidisciplinary research initiative that integrates advanced biomedical technologies—such as multi-omics, genomics, transcriptomics, proteomics, metabolomics, microbiomics, and exposomics—with clinical and social data to improve the understanding, diagnosis, and treatment of lung and respiratory diseases.
-The goal is to tailor interventions to individual patients based on their unique molecular, genetic, environmental, and lifestyle profiles.
+Precision PULmonary Medicine, P-PULM, is a multidisciplinary research initiative that integrates advanced biomedical technologies — such as multi-omics, genomics, transcriptomics, proteomics, metabolomics, microbiomics and exposomics — with clinical and social data to improve the understanding, diagnosis and treatment of lung and respiratory diseases.
+The goal is to tailor interventions to individual patients based on their unique molecular, genetic, environmental and lifestyle profiles.

-P-PULM is housed within the Division of Pulmonary, Critical Care, and Sleep Medicine in the Department of Medicine at Indiana University.
-The program provides a robust framework for applying omics technologies to improve the diagnosis and management of lung and respiratory diseases, with a focus on identifying molecular characteristics that enable more precise prevention, diagnosis, and treatment.
+P-PULM is housed within the Division of Pulmonary, Critical Care and Sleep Medicine in the Department of Medicine at Indiana University School of Medicine.
+The program provides a robust framework for applying omics technologies to improve the diagnosis and management of lung and respiratory diseases, with a focus on identifying molecular characteristics that enable more precise prevention, diagnosis and treatment.

 Innovative Multidisciplinary Research Design

-• Identifying clinical practices that exacerbate health disparities and developing alternative solutions to promote equitable care.
+• Identifying clinical practices that exacerbate pulmonary/respiratory health disparities and advance health and disease for all.

 • Share the latest findings from basic science and translational research that will inform the development of precision medicine approaches to the treatment or prevention of pulmonary and respiratory diseases.